 In addition, the numbers of orders via mobile devices from Pinterest have increased by 140% in the past 2 years.

 Update 2020: Now, even more pinners are on mobile.
 As of 2019, 85% of Pinners use Pinterest on Mobile

 9. The half-life of a pin is 3.5 months (!)

 While the lifespan of a tweet is less than 10 minutes, a pin can get 50% of its engagement after 3.5 months.
 That is incredible.
-That makes evergreen images all the more valuable because a pin will still be relevant after months.
+That makes evergreen images all the more valuable because a pin will still be relevant months after they have been pinned.

 10. Having the most followers is not the key to success.